stsievert/swix/docs/installation.rst

 Manual installation
 ----------------------
+This method can be generalized to any Swift project, whether it be iOS or OSX.

 1. Download `the repo`_ or `this file`_
 2. Include the folder ``swix-master/swix/swix/swix`` in your project.
 The folder you want is right next to a ``main.swift``